-Inflammation that lasts for months or years is called chronic inflammation.
-It is usually seen in pathogens that cannot be broken down or viruses or foreign body that stays in the body or in cases of an overactive immune response or exposure to low levels of irritants over a long period.
+Chronic Inflammation: Inflammation that lasts for months or years is called chronic inflammation.
+It is usually seen in pathogens that cannot be broken down, viruses or foreign body that stays in the body, or in cases of an overactive immune response or exposure to low levels of irritants over a long period.
 Some of the examples are-

-Inflammation is usually diagnosed on physical examination.
+Inflammation is generally diagnosed on physical examination.
 The redness, swelling, pain, heat, and restricted motion are characteristics of inflammation.
-Inflammatory diseases are diagnosed on the basis of physical examination, signs and symptoms, blood test, and X-rays.
+Inflammatory diseases are diagnosed on the basis of physical examination, signs and symptoms, blood tests, and X-rays.